Billy Bitzer

-Gottfried Wilhelm Bitzer (April 21, 1872 – April 29, 1944) was an American cinematographer, notable for his close association and pioneering work with D. W. Griffith.
+Gottfried Wilhelm Bitzer (April 21, 1872 – April 29, 1944) was an American cinematographer.
+He was a close associate of D. W. Griffith.
+He introduced various innovations in cinematography.

-Biography
+Career

-Prior to his career as a cameraman, working as a motion picture projectionist, Bitzer developed early cinematic technologies for the American Mutoscope Company, eventually to become the Biograph Company.
+Prior to his career as a cameraman, Bitzer worked as a motion picture projectionist.
+He developed early cinematic technologies for the American Mutoscope Company, eventually to become the Biograph Company.
 He admired and learned the art of motion picture photography from Kinetoscope inventor W. K. L. Dickson, who directed the early Biograph shorts on which Bitzer cut his teeth.

 Bitzer achieved success in 1896 when his film of William McKinley being notified of the presidential nomination of his party was exhibited on the Biograph Company's first program.
 Until 1903, Bitzer was employed by Biograph primarily as a documentary photographer, and from 1903 onward primarily as the photographer of narrative films, as these gained popularity.

 In 1908, Bitzer entered into his first collaboration with Griffith.
 The two would work together for the rest of Bitzer's career, leaving Biograph in 1913 for the Mutual Film Corporation where Bitzer continued to innovate, perfecting existing technologies and inventing new ones.
 During this time he pioneered the field of matte photography and made use of innovative lighting techniques, closeups, and iris shots.